 5.5.4.2

-Thresh is the threshold parameter for this event (i.e. a1-Threshold as defined within reportConfigNR for this event, or threshold as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration in csi-LoggedMeasurementConfigToAddModList for this event).
+Thresh is the threshold parameter for this event (i.e. a1-Threshold as defined within reportConfigNR for this event, or aboveThreshold as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration in csi-LoggedMeasurementConfigToAddModList for this event).

 5.5.4.3

-Thresh is the threshold parameter for this event (i.e. a2-Threshold as defined within reportConfigNR for this event, or threshold as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration in csi-LoggedMeasurementConfigToAddModList for this event).
+Thresh is the threshold parameter for this event (i.e. a2-Threshold as defined within reportConfigNR for this event, or belowThreshold as defined within csi-LoggedMeasurementEventTriggerConfig in a configuration in csi-LoggedMeasurementConfigToAddModList for this event).

 Related ASN.1